 Since most renters are used to paying rent on a monthly basis, they are usually prepared to make monthly mortgage payments.
 Each mortgage payment includes both the repayment portion of the principle (the amount actually borrowed) as well as the interest (a percentage rate assessed for using the lender's funds).
 Lenders refer to payments of principle and interest as P&I.

-The above chart shows how the loan amount and the interest rate affect the monthly payment.
-As the chart demonstrates, the bigger the loan amount and the higher the interest rate, the larger the borrower's monthly payment.
+The bigger the loan amount and the higher the interest rate, the larger the borrower's monthly payment.
 Most mortgages are fully amortized, meaning at the end of the repayment period (for example, 15 years of making the same monthly principal and interest payment), you will have paid the entire amount of principal and all the interest charged by the lender.
 The house is then yours, free and clear.

 Taxes and insurance